 Cheaper labor: For some budgets using an in-house employee is the only option.
 A professional actor usually runs from $250 - $550 per day.
 The lower end of the scale is for extras and actors with no lines.
 An actor with dialogue can reach the upper end of the pay scale.
-An in-house employee can cost either nothing extra, or only what they would be paid for their regular job.
-This can be a considerably less than professional actor rates.
+An in-house employee can cost either nothing extra or only what they would be paid for their regular job.
+This can be considerably less than professional actor rates.

-They know procedures: Whether it’s preparing food, using equipment or greeting a customer, these people know how to do it with ease.
+They know procedures: Whether it’s preparing food, using equipment, or greeting a customer, these people know how to do it with ease.
 This means that there is no need to train them, and this can also cut down on the number of takes required to capture a process on camera.

 What if you are dealing with a complex procedure that only a trained employee could perform?
 Then it can be necessary to use an employee who is well trained instead of an actor.
 However, what if you want to create a particular image on screen and your amateur employee actor does not project that image?
-In some circumstances it is possible to use both a trained employee and a pro.
+In some circumstances, it is possible to use both a trained employee and a pro.
 For example, your director can shoot a close-up of the amateur’s hands doing the action.
-He can then cut to the professional actor’s face, making it look like he/she was the one doing performing.
+He can then cut to the professional actor’s face, making it look like he/she was the one doing the performing.
 In this way, you can use an actor that you feel would project the best image for your video.

 One tip, however.

 Make sure the amateurs’ hands look like they could belong to the professional actor.
 Also, keep in mind that someone who works with their hands on the job may have injuries, so you may need make-up for the hands.
-They may not have well kept fingernails, which can be very unappealing and distracting during close-up shots.
+They may not have well-kept fingernails, which can be very unappealing and distracting during close-up shots.
 You may wish to invest in a manicure for them.

 They can help on the set: An employee of the company with a good attitude can often do more than just act.
 They can help speed up the process by doing some of what their actual job is.
 For example, they can help with setting up an area appropriately.